asdfugil/AltLinux/README.md

 - Due to the fact that the `alt-anisette-server` Docker package is quite heavy in its size, it takes a long time to get started for the first time.
 Patience is key.

 - AltLinux runs the `alt-anisette-server` Docker package as root by default.
 This causes a password prompt to appear every time AltLinux is launched on startup.
-This can be mitigated by adding the user to the `docker` group:
+This can be avoided by adding the user to the `docker` group:
 ```
 sudo groupadd docker
 ```